 3D Coordinate Frames and Rotations

-A coordinate frame in 3D space is uniquely defined by a set of 3 orthogonal basis vectors, and can be denoted as a Vectrix:
+A coordinate frame in 3D space is uniquely defined by a set of 3 orthogonal basis vectors.
+It can be denoted as a Vectrix:

 \[